 - Review what you’ve got.
 Where are the distractions?
 Where do your energy levels dip?
 Have you got more energy in the morning or evening?

 Download your free Small Steps Time Tracker below.
-You need five copies to track for a week.
-(You get the weekend off.)
+You need five copies to track for a working week.
+(Or two if you want to track at the weekend.)

 Top Ten Tips for Increasing Your Productivity